Developable Quad Meshes and Contact Element Nets: Discussion

 \paragraph{Future Research}

-Our aim is to publish a plugin for the software {\em Rhino}, which would benefit from a conversion to NURBS format and which requires a higher level of system intelligence than is present at the moment.
-For actual applications, material properties and tolerances need to be considered (which works in our favour).
+Our aim is to publish a plugin for the software {\em Rhino}, which benefits from the possibility of conversion to NURBS format.
+For practical applications, material properties and tolerances need to be considered.
+Regarding our contribution to geometry, we are confident that it can lead to a more comprehensive theory of contact element nets.

+\begin{acks} This work was supported by the Austrian Science Fund via grants I2978 (SFB-Transregio programme Discretization in geometry and dynamics), and F77 (SFB grant Advanced Computational Design).
+V. Ceballos Inza and F. Rist were supported by KAUST baseline funding. \end{acks}